 Less Coding Efforts and Less Prone to Errors

 Swift is a functional programming language and allows passing functions as variables.
-It also allows manipulating of data and text strings.
-This lets the Swift app developers develop generic code which reduces the coding efforts to a great extent.
-So, writing, reading and modifying the code is easier in Swift which ensures better readability.
+It also allows manipulation of data and text strings.
+This lets the Swift developers develop generic code which reduces the coding efforts to a great extent.
+So, writing, reading, and modifying the code is easier in Swift which ensures better readability.
 Also, this language has smaller code lengths due to the use of a feature called- Type interface.
 This feature helps to avoid incorrect coding and provides less error-prone code.

 When a null optional variable is used in Swift, a run-time crash is triggered instantaneously.
 Due to its consistent behavior, this crash forces the bug-fixing process and so, the bugs get fixed instantly.
 As a result, even the development time reduces.

 Shorter time-to-market is a critical factor for start-ups.
 What they want is good-quality products in less time.
-Swift has package managers which allow the developers to focus on the logic, push their packages for collaboration with others, and use different packages for quickly assembling the applications while significantly reducing the time-to-market.
+Of course, they need to hire dedicated iOS app developers for this.
+But in addition, Swift has package managers that allow the developers to focus on the logic, push their packages for collaboration with others, and use different packages for quickly assembling the applications while significantly reducing the time-to-market.

 Highly Safe and Secure